adjust/fe-hometask/README.md

 <img align="center" src="img/expected_output.png" width="600">

-We would be testing your solution with a small set of E2E tests, please make sure your solution conforms to the specifications above.
+We will be testing your solution with a small set of E2E tests, please make sure your solution conforms to the specifications above.

 ## How to request help